LOEFFLER’S FORGOTTEN OCTET

 III.
 Andante--Allegro alla Zingara

-The Loeffler Octet revival project has been supported by the Saint Botolph Club Foundation’s Emerging Artist Award, the inaugural Lee Memorial Scholarship from the Center for Musical Excellence, and by the generosity of a private individual.
+The Loeffler Octet revival project has been supported by CUNY’s Baisley Powell Elebash Dissertation Award, Saint Botolph Club Foundation’s Emerging Artist Award, the inaugural Chang Hoon Lee Memorial Scholarship from the Center for Musical Excellence, and by the generosity of David Hooks and Jan Reynolds.

 For booking or to support this project, please contact gsteelej@gmail.com.